mikependon/RepoDB/RepoDb.Docs/atomic-batch-bulk.md

 This operation refers to a single minute execution to accomplish the job.
 In most cases, if your dataset is small, then an atomic execution is much faster and optimal.

-To be specific, if you have created a list of Person and wish to save it in your database.
+To be specific, if you had created a list of Person and wish to save it in your database.

 ```csharp
 var people = CreatePeople(30);